Mail Class Definitions

 - Product Samples

-Each piece of Fourth Class matter must not exceed 70 lbs. in weight and a maximum size of 108" in length and girth combined.
+Each piece of Library or Media matter must not exceed 70 lbs in weight and a maximum size of 108″ in length and girth combined.